kubernetes/website/content/en/docs/concepts/services-networking/service.md

 {{< glossary_definition term_id="service" length="short" >}}

 No need to modify your application to use an unfamiliar service discovery mechanism.
-Kubernetes gives pods their own IP addresses and a single DNS name for a set of pods, :wqaand can load-balance across them.
+Kubernetes gives pods their own IP addresses and a single DNS name for a set of pods, and can load-balance across them.

 {{% /capture %}}